shawnbot/tagalong/README.md

 # tagalong
 Tagalong is DOM templating done right.
 You give it a DOM element and some data, and it does exactly what you'd expect.
+The [source](index.js) is simple (under 200 lines) and the browser bundle weighs in at less than 4K minified and 2K gzipped.

 ###### HTML
 ```html